-- 1 lb Mahi Mahi or other firm-fleshed fish, rinsed in cold water and dried with paper towels.
+- 2 pounds Mahi Mahi or other firm-fleshed fish, rinsed in cold water and dried with paper towels.

-- 1-2 teaspoons blackened seasoning or to taste
+- 2 teaspoons blackened seasoning more or less to taste

 - Toss the potatoes in a large bowl.
 Pour 1 tablespoon olive oil over the potatoes and toss to coat.
 Add the rosemary and garlic and toss again to coat evenly.
 (Don't wash the mixing bowl - set aside)